cuba fuel shortage

 Water supply issues for Cubans because of the fuel shortages

 The shortage of fuel has a knock on effect just about everywhere, especially for the Cuban who doesn’t have an income from outside the island.
 While the Cuban Government included the right to drinking water in its constitution in 2019 they’re barely meeting that at all.
 The water supply infrastructure is outdated and severely in need of maintenance.
-Spare parts aren’t available, leaks occur and millions of liters of water is wasted before its fixed.
-Electricity outages mean that electric pumps to supply water to taps in apartments doesn’t work.
-It’s all a bit of a mess.
-While you can buy bottled water, Cubans rarely can afford it.
-(I don’t recommend it, I recommend using a filter water bottle, read my guide to drinking water in Cuba, and do NOT DRINK THE TAP WATER in CUBA)
+Spare parts aren’t available, leaks occur and millions of liters of water is wasted before it’s fixed.

 How Long Will the Fuel Shortages in Cuba Last?

-There’s no statement from the Cuban Government on how long the current issues will last.
 We say, monitor the situation and watch for more news.

 The combination of fuel shortages and the economic crisis impacts Cuba in many ways, but here’s how it could affect you on your trip to Cuba.

-Fuel Shortages in Cuba will impact transport
+Fuel Shortages in Cuba will impact ground transport

 The best way to guarantee a price and your transport is to prebook it.
 It not only gives you confirmation of the cost, but it allows your driver to arrange for fuel.

-If you’ve rented a car in Cuba you’re also covered – BUT being at the front of a line is no help if there is no gas, so monitor the situation carefully if you have a rental car.
+If you’ve rented a car in Cuba you’re also covered in the “special category” – BUT being at the front of a line is no help if there is no gas, so monitor the situation carefully if you have a rental car.
+You should also be extremely careful when driving. (read my guide to rental cars), but electricity outages mean that traffic lights may not be working, so approach junctions with lights with caution!

 Prices are generally increasing for taxi routes.
 If truth be told, the only way to guarantee a price is to prebook and prepay it.
 Or to confirm the price again when you get there.